the-teachingRSE-project/competencies/example_career_path.md

 ## Junior RSE

 Kay finds a position in the central RSE department at her university with a competitive IT salary.
 Although the contract is temporary there is a good chance that it will lead to a permanent position.
-Kay completes the Software Carpentry Instructor training and teaches basic research computing.
+Kay completes the Software Carpentry Instructor training and teaches basic research computing, while advising fellow students of her department on better programming (DOCBB and MOD skill) She also runs a seminar in the RSE Master programme.
-She also runs a seminar in the RSE Master programme.
+During her teaching duties, she becomes aware of a new project in her department that requires a community managing RSE and she gladly signs to focus more on her communication skills.
 After two years she takes an exciting opportunity to work in another university.

 ## Senior RSE